Reading attainments for children aged 10 to 11 (key stage 2)

 |York||73||73||75||withheld to protect confidentiality||77||73|

-Summary of Reading attainments for children aged 10 to 11 (key stage 2) By ethnicity and area Summary
+Summary of Reading attainments for children aged 10 to 11 (key stage 2) Reading attainment for children aged 10 to 11 by ethnicity and area Summary

 |Ethnicity||Boys Expected standard||Boys Higher standard||Boys Average scaled score||Boys Progress score||Girls Expected standard||Girls Higher standard||Girls Average scaled score||Girls Progress score|

 |Mixed White/Black African||69||21||104||0.0||78||29||105||0.9|